 Upgrade an item with new buttons

 Now that you’ve got the pieces you’re iffy on in one place, brainstorm ways to update them.
 If the piece has mediocre buttons (say lightweight plastics or peeling faux pearls), try replacing them.
 You can find great detailed buttons at secondhand stores and craft stores (or even by removing ones you already own from a jacket or family member’s jacket that no longer fits).
 For a classic look, ask your tailor to add classic mother-of-pearl or horn buttons to your shirt.
-These are the surprising upgrades you never knew your tailor could make.

 Remove pills from shirts and sweaters